 In my own time, I applied for a Nanovic Research Grant specifically for first-year students looking to do research over spring break.
 Although it took a lot of work and planning, the experience of writing my own grant proposal was an exciting new experience.
 Planning out my own budget, deciding where I wanted to go and what I wanted to do, and detailing the methods I wanted to use was tremendously rewarding and informative.

-Beyond these opportunities, Notre Dame’s Career Center can connect you with other sources of information regarding research.
-Whether this information be about the perks of research, or outside sources of funding, the Career Center is a valuable resource to the aspiring investigator.
+Beyond these opportunities, Notre Dame’s Center for Career Development can connect you with other sources of information regarding research.
+Whether this information be about the perks of research, or outside sources of funding, the Center for Career Development is a valuable resource to the aspiring investigator.
 Their database of statistics for undergraduate majors can help steer you in the right direction when it comes to what recommended path you should take on the way to your desired career – whether that involves shadowing professionals, studying in a lab, or taking particular classes.

 The University of Notre Dame gives a tremendous amount of flexibility and freedom to its undergraduates.
 If you have a desire to travel, learn, or discover, Notre Dame gives you the tools to do that.
 Her care for the intellectual development of students is truly in a class of its own.